This post was most recently updated on April 6th, 2020

 For this reason, induction cooktops require ‘induction-ready’ cookware — a type with a special base in the pan to function properly.

 Does cast-iron cookware work on induction stovetops?
 Cast iron is certainly a cookware type you can use on induction cooktops.
+The problem people find is that the base of cast-iron cookware, in contact with the cooktop, is rough and can leave marks on the glass cook-top.

 Due to the rise in the popularity of induction cookers, many popular brands now make pans suited for cooking on induction systems.